Ganga Talao: Etymology

-Ganga Talao literally means the 'Lake of Ganga'; an allusion to the Grand Bassin's symbolic connection with the Indian river Ganga (Ganges).
+Ganga Talao literally means the "Lake of Ganga", an allusion to the Grand Bassin's symbolic connection with the Indian river Ganga (Ganges).

 History

-In 1866, when Pandit Sanjibonlal came back to Mauritius after his first indentured contract was over, he came as a merchant via Reunion Island and brought with him the souvenir of Grand Bassin and cloth from India to be sold to the resident labourers.
-With the money gained, he bought the mansion of Mr Langlois at Triolet and materialised his dream of making Grand bassin a pilgrimage place.
+In 1866, when Pandit Sanjibonlal came back to Mauritius after his first indentured contract was over, he came as a merchant via Réunion Island and brought with him the souvenir of Grand Bassin and cloth from India to be sold to the resident labourers.
+With the money gained, he bought the mansion of Mr Langlois at Triolet and materialised his dream of making Grand Bassin a place of pilgrimage.
 The Hindus believe firmly that they should, as often as possible, visit and take a bath in the Ganga to celebrate the main festival of Shiva.
-Panditji had already won esteem of the French as a landowner, so he easily got permission to go on his project.
+Pandit Ji had already won esteem of the French as a landowner, so he easily got permission to begin his project.

-During his stay as indentured labourer he had spotted the divine appeal of Grand Bassin.
+During his stay as indentured labourer he had spotted the divine appeal of Grand Basin.
 He converted the existing building into a temple and after some problems with the law he was allowed to proceed with the changes.
 Some artisans who were engaged in building Sockalingam Meenatchee Ammen Kovil in Port Louis helped in giving the temple the present shape.
 He went to India and brought back a huge Shivalingam, along with other deities, and had them consecrated in the sanctorum.
-The only temple in Mauritius where Bhairo Baba (a deity in the form of a dog) is consecrated inside a temple along with Shiva parivar.
+It is the only temple in Mauritius where Bhairava (an avatar of Shiva) is consecrated inside a temple along with Shiva and his Family.
 He was the first to start the pilgrimage towards Grand Bassin following the consecration in 1866.
-The consecration was a huge festival where he donated land, cart with oxen and huge amount of money to the officiating priests (Caturvedi) and others from Plaine des Papayes.
+The consecration was a huge festival where he donated land, cart with oxen and huge amount of money to the officiating priests (Chaturvedi) and others from the Plaine des Papayes.